-Purpose: The information on the form is being collected for the purpose processing your request for omission or removal of your place of living from the returns of interests document(s) in accordance with section 739 of the Local Government Act 1993 (NSW).
-The information collected will be used and/or disclosed for the purpose outlined, related administrative functions, compliance and complaint handling, internal auditing, and in accordance with Council's Privacy Management Plan and Privacy Statement which can be found on Council's website.
+Purpose: The information on the form is being collected for the purpose of processing your request to suppress personal information in Council's public registers.
+The information collected on this form will be used and/or disclosed for the purpose outlined, related administrative functions, compliance and complaint handling, internal auditing, and in accordance with Council's Privacy Management Plan and Privacy Statement which can be found on Council's website.